MischaU8/yumyum/modelling/create-a-bulging-edge_9kiWdrS1lnE.md

 Q for Union adjust your liking and right click to commit select the intersecting
-Edge loops and generate fillets to blend the transition and you're good to go oh look at the time
+Edge loops and generate fillets to blend the transition and you're good to go